leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

          sorry
        end

 #.
-Replace each "sorry" below by the correct axiom from the list.
+Replace each `sorry` below by the correct axiom from the list.

    .. code-block:: lean